 The Mayor

-The Mayor of Ribble Valley for 2022/23 is Stuart Hirst, one of Ribble Valley Borough Council's councillors.
+The Mayor of Ribble Valley for 2024/25 is Louise Edge.

 The Mayor's Duties